Incredible innovations that are changing travel as we know it

 JEFF PACHOUD/AFP/Getty Images

 Fancy a high-speed railway across Europe?
-Rail industry leaders plan to create a vast network of super-fast trains between every major city in the European Union.
+Rail industry leaders are planning to create a vast network of super-fast trains between every major city in the European Union.
 The new rail lines will make travel across Europe easier, quicker and greener, in a bid to encourage more passengers to turn away from air travel.

-High speed trains may replace airplanes in Europe
+High-speed trains may replace planes in Europe

 <p>PHILIPPE LOPEZ/AFP/Getty Images</p>